jonilaserson/npc_assistant/README.md

 ### Conversing with NPCs

 1. Select an NPC from your list
+2. **Set a Scene** (optional): Click "Set a Scene" to establish context with location, mood, and objectives
-2. Type your message in the conversation panel
+3. Type your message in the conversation panel
-3. NPC responds in character, staying true to their personality
+4. NPC responds in character, staying true to their personality and scene context
-4. Click the speaker icon to hear their voice
+5. Click the speaker icon to hear their voice (100+ premium voices)
-5. Enable auto-play for automatic voice responses
+6. Enable auto-play for automatic voice responses
+7. Track scene goals—when achieved, seamlessly transition to the next scene

 ### GM Tools

 - **GM Details Panel**: View/edit personality, wants, secrets, and pitfalls
-- **Scene Control**: Set scenes visible to players or hidden (GM-only)
+- **Scene System**:
+  - AI-generated scene descriptions with atmospheric details
+  - Automatic goal extraction and tracking from scene context
+  - "Set Next Scene" button appears when goals are achieved
+  - Seamless scene transitions that maintain conversation flow
+  - Type `/scene` anytime to set a new scene
 - **Voice Selection**: Regenerate or manually select from 100+ voices
 - **Image Regeneration**: Create new character portraits anytime
 - **Field Regeneration**: Use AI to regenerate individual character traits
+- **Mobile Optimized**: Full-featured experience on phones with responsive design

 ---